Thanksgiving in Widowhood: Gratitude & Grief

 Focusing on what we are thankful for has been shown to reduce stress, anxiety, and positively impact our physical and mental health in a variety of other ways... and there's no doubt we need that in our experience of suffering.

-Gratitude can be a list of reasons to keep living, healing, or to just moving forward the next step.
+Gratitude can be a list of reasons to keep living, healing, or moving forward to the next step.

 After my husband died, my children and I began a practice of thankfulness, where on the way to school, the five of us would each take a turn listing three new things we were thankful for.
-I did my best to keep it fun, and the fact is though some days it felt empty, on others, it could lighten our mood and even bring smiles and laughter.
+I did my best to keep it fun, and the fact is though some days it felt empty, on most it would set a lighter tone, and even bring smiles and laughter.

-This Thanksgiving, may you be able to struggle and celebrate, with honesty.
+This Thanksgiving, may you be able to experience any grief and gratitude in an honest and healthy way.
 They are both part of the experiential journey.
-May you release those who do not understand, honor your own limits, and find ways of expressing both your pain and your joy.
+May you release those who do not understand, honor your own limits, and find ways to express both your pain and your joy.

 They are both there.
 May they be tenderly held.